nestybox/sysbox/README.md

-Nestybox Sysboxd
+Nestybox Sysbox
 ================

 ## Introduction

-Sysboxd is software that integrates with Docker and allows it to create system containers.
+Sysbox is software that integrates with Docker and allows it to create system containers.

-The customer docs for sysboxd contain a lot of info on installation, usage, design, etc. Those are found in the [sysboxd external repo](https://github.com/nestybox/sysboxd-external)
+The customer docs for sysbox contain a lot of info on installation, usage, design, etc. Those are found in the [sysbox external repo](https://github.com/nestybox/sysbox-external)

-This repo contains the source code for sysboxd, as well as additional docs that are for Nestybox's internal use only.
+This repo contains the source code for sysbox, as well as additional docs that are for Nestybox's internal use only.

 ## Building & Installing from Source